Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 agent_letters.to_csv("agent_data.csv")
 ```

 Having exported the data, we can now follow several approaches to test the hypotheses that we initially encoded in the model.
 The goal to systematically test - or validate - a model is to check if the model actually represents what it is supposed to.
-This can range from simply comparing your expectations to the outputs; to analyzing the internal consistency of the model, over a detailed exploration of the possible parameters of your simulation (a so-called 'parameter space'); all the way to a detailed calibration to available empirical data.
+This can range from simply comparing your expectations to the outputs; to analyzing the internal consistency of the model over a detailed exploration of the possible parameters of your simulation (a so-called 'parameter space'); all the way to a detailed calibration to available empirical data.
 Mehdizadeh et al 2022, p.
 8-9, writing from the perspective of mobility studies, offer a sensible differentiation of various validation methods, as well as good examples of how to evaluate Agent-Based Models in other fields.[^23]

-In our case, we we're interested in whether changing the model parameters leads to data that corresponds to our expectations.
+In our case, we're interested in whether changing the model parameters leads to results that correspond to our expectations.
 For example, if we were to use a different random distribution to guide the letter sending, we would expect to see a different distribution of letters received.

 Another option lies in the concept of Network Morphospaces,[^24] which is a type of parameter space analysis.
 With this approach, we would run the model several times for every possible parameter and record the resulting outputs.
-Possible parameter examples include changing the likelihood of sending a letter at each step, varing the range of possible neighbors, or defining the effect of the letters' content.
-Alongside measuring the resulting output (e.g. fitting it to a distribution, or in the case of network output, its centralities), these parameter sets yield a 'fingerprint' of each unique simulation run, which can be used to create an abstract 'embedding space'.
+Possible parameter examples include the likelihood of agents sending a letter at each step, the range of possible neighbors, or the effect of the letters' content.
+Alongside measuring the resulting output (e.g. fitting it to a distribution, or in the case of network output, its [centralities](https://en.wikipedia.org/wiki/Centrality)), these parameter sets yield a 'fingerprint' of each unique simulation run, which can be used to create an abstract 'embedding space'.
 You can read about this space in the _Programming Historian_ [lesson on word embeddings](https://programminghistorian.org/en/lessons/understanding-creating-word-embeddings).
 By including empirical data into such a space – in our case, networks taken from historical sources – we can observe which parameter sets bring the simulated outcome closest to the observed outcome.
-By adapting both the way in which hypotheses are encoded in the model, and the simulation parameters chosen, we can bring the model outcome closer to empirical findings and therefore determine the hypotheses and parameters which best explain the real-world processes that shaped the historical network.
+By adapting both the way in which hypotheses are encoded in the model, and the simulation parameters chosen, we can bring the model outcome closer to empirical findings and therefore determine the hypotheses which best explain the real-world processes that shaped the historical network.

 > _Bonus question 4_:
 Try to plot the time series of letters recieved by a single agent. *Hint*: You can access the dataframe in the same way, this time on the level of the AgentID.
 Instead of using `dataframe.hist()`, use `dataframe.plot()`.